tmux-plugins/tpm/HOW_TO_PLUGIN.md

  - it's "kind of" a mnemonic for `TPM`
  - the key is not used by Tmux natively.
 Tmux man page, KEY BINDINGS section contains a list of all the bindings Tmux uses.
-There's plenty of unused keys and we don't want to override any Tmux default binding,
+There's plenty of unused keys and we don't want to override any of Tmux default key bindings.

 Open the plugin run file in your favorite text editor: